jeremylt/personal_website/source/blog/research-software/ai-for-rse.rst

-Agentic AI Usage for RSE
+Agentic AI Usage for RSEs
 ********************************************************************************

-Research Software Engineers (RSE) combine the expertise of professional software development with domain specific skills for academic research.
+Research Software Engineers (RSEs) combine the expertise of professional software development with domain specific skills for academic research.
-Several groups and professional declarations, such as the `Journal of Open Source Software <https://joss.theoj.org>`_ and the `San Francisco Declaration on Research Assessment <https://sfdora.org/read)>`_ have advocated for treating research software as first class artifacts, on par with peer-reviewed papers, especially for the purposes of career assessment and promotions for RSE.
+Several groups and professional declarations, such as the `Journal of Open Source Software <https://joss.theoj.org>`_ and the `San Francisco Declaration on Research Assessment <https://sfdora.org/read)>`_ have advocated for treating research software as first class artifacts, on par with peer-reviewed papers, especially for the purposes of career assessment and promotions for RSEs.
-In order for RSE to enrich scientific research and our software to be considered first class artifacts, we need to adhere to both software development best practices and professional research ethics.
+In order for RSEs to enrich scientific research and our software to be considered first class artifacts, we need to adhere to both software development best practices and professional research ethics.

 Large Language Model (LLM) based development practices, including agentic AI (Happy Bhati provides a summary `here <https://arxiv.org/abs/2604.26275>`_), are changing software development workflows for many industry software engineers.
 Best practices and areas of concern are solidifying on many industry software development teams; however these practices and concerns do not perfectly align with research software development due to both the differences between industry and academic software development and developers.